 The British "bird" and the American "chick" are both avian-based slang terms for young, attractive women.

-Trainers in UK are sneakers in the US and runners in Australia.
+Trainers in UK are sneakers in the US and runners in Australia and Ireland.
 Ask an American for trainers and they'll likely point you to children's underwear.
 At least one survey on social media sites such as Facebook will ask what one's first pair of trainers were.
 Americans typically wonder what the question is referring to, with some people making random guesses (training bras are one fairly common assumption).

 A 'tube sock' in the USA is a calf-length white sock with no defined heel and (often) stripes at the top.
 You will not find these in Britain (and if you do, they will just be a sock).
 A 'tube sock' in Britain is what you might call a muscle bandage (but not that tape stuff from the Olympics).
 A 'tube sock' in Australia is what we'd call an ankle sock.